Biomedical-Electronics/masb-pot-s-ecologiques/REPORT_EN.md

-### Voltametría cíclica
+### Cyclic voltammetry

-Una voltametría cíclica es una técnica electroquímica de gran importancia en la que se aplica un potencial de entrada cuyo valor se va modificando entre dos valores fijos (*Ei* y *Ef*) y se obtienen los valores de corriente correspondientes.
+A cyclic voltammetry is an electrochemical technique of great importance in which an input potential is inserted which value is modified between two fixed values  (*Ei* y *Ef*)  and the corresponding current values are obtained.

-El barrido de potencial se realiza sobre el electrodo de trabajo y se hace de manera triangular.
-La pendiente de esta variación se corresponde con la velocidad de barrido.
+The potential sweep is performed in the working electrode in a triangular manner.
+The slop of this variation corresponds to the sweeping velocity.

-Esta técnica es de gran utilidad, especialmente en estudios de procesos *redox*, propiedades electrocatalíticas, etc. Se utilizan tres electrodos diferentes, un *Working electrode (WE)*, *Reference electrode (RE)* y *Auxiliar electrode (AE)* o *Counter electrode (CE)*.
+This technique is of great utility, specially in studies of *redox* processes, electrocatalitic properties, etc. Three different electrodes are used, a *Working electrode (WE)*, *Reference electrode (RE)* and *Auxiliar electrode (AE)* or *Counter electrode (CE)*.

-- WE - Corresponde al electrodo que tiene contacto con el analito, aplica el potencial deseado de manera controlada.
+- WE - Corresponds to the electrode that has contact with the analyte, applies the desired voltage in a controlled manner.
-- RE - Debe tener un potencial conocido que actúe como referencia para poder medir el potencial del WE.
+- RE - It should have a known potential which acts as a reference to be able to measure the WE potential.
-- AE - Pasa la corriente necesaria para equilibrar la corriente observada en el WE.
+- AE - The necessary current passes through to equilibrate the observed current in the WE.

-En la Figura 3 un ejemplo de gráficos que se pueden extraer al realizar una voltametría cíclica se pueden ver.
+In figure 3, an example of the graphs obtained from a cyclic voltammetry can be seen.

 <p align="center">
 <a href="masb-pot-s-ecologiques/Docs/assets/imgs/voltametria.png">